-- 3 tablespoons lime juice (about 1 juicy lime)
+- 3 tablespoons lime juice (about 1 large, juicy lime)

 - Preheat your oven to 400F and line a baking sheet with parchment.
 Toss the sweet potato cubes with 1 tablespoon of the oil.
 Spread the cubes on the baking sheet and season with salt and pepper.
 Roast for 35 minutes, or until the potatoes are crispy and gently browning.
 Remove them from heat.